konradzagozda/twelve-factor-app-demo/README.md

 - no distinction between local and third party services
 - attached resources (DB), accessed via a URL or other locator/credentials are stored in the config

-### TODO: V. Build, release, run - Strictly separate build and run stages
+### V. Build, release, run - Strictly separate build and run stages

 Deploy has 3 stages: